gotdairyya/archive-site-RIP-2022/_posts/2019-11-21-data-portraits.md

 ![data portrait mock-up from illustrator](/../assets/images/data-portraits/data-portrait-mockup-03.png){:.responsive-image}
 ![data portrait mock-up from illustrator](/../assets/images/data-portraits/data-portrait-mockup-04.png){:.responsive-image}

-And here is an interactive version of the portraits:
+And here is an interactive version of the portraits: \\
+Hover to see the museum each portrait represents.
 {% include portraits.html %}